lpmi-13/sadpods-docker/README.md

 > Note: since the setup for the activity requires a bit of custom image setup and docker in docker, this is much easier to run in Gitpod, so just click the button above if you want to try it out.

-There's a container-based NodeJS application in `/home/admin/app`.
-Build it and run the container on port `8888` that's accessible at `localhost:8888`.
+There's a container-based NodeJS application in starting directory.
+Build it and run the container on port `8888` so it's accessible at `localhost:8888`.

 When you can run: